gregtwallace/certwarden-client/README.md

 https://www.legocerthub.com/

 ## Client
-A client that can receive timely certificate updates from LeGo CertHub and subsequently restart Docker containers.
+LeGo CertHub Client is a lightweight client that automatically fetches certificates from LeGo CertHub and runs an http server to receive further updates directly from the LeGo Server.

+LeGo CertHub Client is also able to restart docker containers to make them pick up new certificate files, when they're written.

 NOTE: This application is not yet intended for general use.
+Use it at your own risk (if you like living on the edge)!